3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

   - To use the Huroku CLI we will need to have the Git installed in the machine, so make sure you have it.

-  You can check if it is already installed or not, using
+  You can check if it is already installed or not using

   ```bash
     $ git --version